Black Forest Waffle Cake

 Frequently Asked Questions

-I freeze the chaffle layers all the time.
-I wrap them individually in parchment paper, stack them in a freezer bag, and they keep for up to 2 months.
+I freeze them all the time.
+I wrap each layer individually in parchment paper, stack them in a freezer bag, and they keep for up to 2 months.
 I don't freeze them assembled because the whipped cream breaks down.
 When I'm ready, I thaw the layers at room temperature for about 15 minutes, whip fresh frosting, and assemble.
 It cuts my active time in half on busy nights.

-How do I keep the waffles from getting soggy?
+How do I keep the chaffle layers from getting soggy?

-I let my chaffle layers cool completely on a wire rack before assembling.
+I let my layers cool completely on a wire rack before assembling.
 If you stack them warm, the steam gets trapped and makes everything soggy.
-I also keep the finished cake in the fridge, which firms up the frosting and keeps the layers distinct.
-Mine have stayed perfectly layered for 3-4 days stored this way.
+I also chill my bowl and beaters in the freezer for 10 minutes before whipping the cream, which gives me stiffer peaks that hold up between layers.
+The finished cake stays in the fridge, and mine have stayed perfectly layered for 3-4 days stored this way.

 Can I make this dairy-free?